QUIC: Server support

 As of 2017, there are several actively maintained implementations.
 Google servers support QUIC and Google has published a prototype server.
-Akamai Technologies has been supporting QUIC since July 2016.
+Akamai Technologies has supported QUIC since July 2016.
 A Go implementation called quic-go is also available, and powers experimental QUIC support in the Caddy server.
 On July 11, 2017, LiteSpeed Technologies officially began supporting QUIC in their load balancer (WebADC) and LiteSpeed Web Server products.
-As of October 2019, 88.6% of QUIC websites used LiteSpeed and 10.8% used Nginx.
+As of October 2019, 88.6% of QUIC websites used LiteSpeed and 10.8% used nginx.
 Although at first only Google servers supported HTTP-over-QUIC connections, Facebook also launched the technology in 2018, and Cloudflare has been offering QUIC support on a beta basis since 2018.
 The HAProxy load balancer added experimental support for QUIC in March 2022 and declared it production-ready in March 2023.
 As of April 2023, 8.9% of all websites use QUIC, up from 5% in March 2021.
 Microsoft Windows Server 2022 supports both HTTP/3 and SMB over QUIC protocols via MsQuic.
 The Application Delivery Controller of Citrix (Citrix ADC, NetScaler) can function as a QUIC proxy since version 13.

 In addition, there are several stale community projects: libquic was created by extracting the Chromium implementation of QUIC and modifying it to minimize dependency requirements, and goquic provides Go bindings of libquic.
 Finally, quic-reverse-proxy is a Docker image that acts as a reverse proxy server, translating QUIC requests into plain HTTP that can be understood by the origin server.